The Story Behind the Greatest Farts in Movie History

-Faking flatulence in the movies is an art.
+Faking flatulence is an art.
 A real-life stinker toots out of the human bottom with a pitch, a dimension, a viscosity, and a soul.
-If you want the breakage of wind to ring true, like the creative forces behind Swiss Army Man did, then you hire ears tuned in to the finer parts of farting.
-Steve Nelson, the movie's on-set sound mixer, and Brent Kiser, the supervising sound editor, have those ears.
+If you want a breakage of wind to ring true, like they do in Swiss Army Man (now available to stream on Amazon Prime), then you hire ears tuned to the finer frequencies of farting.
+Steve Nelson, Swiss Army Man's on-set sound mixer, and Brent Kiser, the supervising sound editor on the movie, have those ears.

 Swiss Army Man stars Paul Dano as Hank, an emotionally shattered man preparing to off himself on a deserted island.
 But before he can jump, Hank discovers the dead body of Manny (Daniel Radcliffe), whose active anus provides the island-dweller with a jet-powered escape.
 The mainland is where the pair's real adventure begins.
 Manny's spring-loaded body becomes Hank's survival tool.
 His naïveté, courtesy of a reanimated consciousness, guides Hank's spirits.
 Awakening, and more farts, follow.

 "[The movie] uses farts to address the issue of shame," says Kiser.
 "If you're like, 'Well, you shouldn't feel shame that you're gay,' that carries so much context.
 There's emotional weight and context to that that somebody will understand.
 But farts are so universal and just so harmless that you can actually really address a huge, deeper issue through the thing."

 Directors Dan Kwan and Daniel Scheinert, who cut their teeth on music videos and Adult Swim television before making their directorial debut with Swiss Army Man, labored over the cutting of cheese.
 Their first thought was that all farts could be captured on set.
 They tasked Nelson with the hunt.